kristian-lange-tw/JATOS_docs_v3/pages/Expose-your-local-JATOS.md

    ```
    Serveo gives you an URL that is accessible from everywhere in the Internet.

-   Tje output should look similar to this:
+   The output should look similar to this:

    ```shell
    $ ssh -R 80:localhost:9000 serveo.net